himbeles/mac-device-connect-daemon/README.md

 ## Put your shell script or executable into place

-Adapt the shell script `spoof-mac.sh` to your needs and make it executable:
+Adapt the shell script `spoofmac.sh` to your needs and make it executable:

 ```
-sudo chmod 755 spoof-mac.sh
+sudo chmod 755 spoofmac.sh
 ```

 Then move it into `/usr/local/bin`, or some other directory:

 ```
-cp spoof-mac.sh /usr/local/bin/
+cp spoofmac.sh /usr/local/bin/
 ```

 ## Building the stream handler